lokhman/django-better-choices/README.md

 > Overridden choices classes cannot be initialised to obtain a new instance.
 Initialisation will return a tuple of choice entries.

 ### Inline definition
-Alternatively, the choices can be defined dynamically by creating new `Choices` object.
+Alternatively, the choices can be defined dynamically by creating a new `Choices` instance.
 ```python
 PageStatus = Choices('PageStatus', SUCCESS='Success', FAIL='Error')
 ```
-> The first `name` parameter of `Choices` constructor is optional and required only for better representation of the returned object.
+> The first `name` parameter of `Choices` constructor is optional and required only for better representation of the returned instance.

 ### Value accessors
 You can access choices values using dot notation and with `getattr()`.